Battle of Corunna: Retreat to Corunna

 Once Moore made his presence known Napoleon responded with customary swiftness and decisiveness.
 The Spanish were defeated and no longer an organized threat.
 His army was generally concentrated while the enemy was dispersed.
 With the initiative firmly in his grasp, Napoleon seized the chance to destroy Britain's only field army.
 When Moore realized he was in serious danger of being trapped he called off his advance and went into headlong retreat.
 This epic dash and chase would cover more than 250 mi, during which the British cavalry and the infantry of the Light Brigade were used to cover the movements of Moore's army after their retreat began on 25 December.
 This saw them engage the French in small rearguard clashes, including defeating a French cavalry force and capturing General Charles Lefebvre-Desnouettes at Benavente before entering the mountains of Galicia, and another at Cacabelos where General Colbert-Chabanais was killed by a British rifleman.

 The retreat of the British, closely followed by their French pursuers, took them through mountainous terrain in dreadful conditions of cold and snow and was marked by exhausting marches, privation, and suffering.
 Moore was joined at Astorga by General Romana leading the remnants of Blake's Spanish forces and Romana proposed they make a stand.
 However, with Napoleon closing in, Moore declined and continued his retreat north while Romana went west towards Portugal.
 On the march between Astorga and Betanzos the British army lost 3,000 men with 500 more left in hospitals at Astorga and Villafranca.

 Napoleon had attempted to speedily catch the British and force them to fight.
 He led the French army 200 mi over 10 days by forced marches and in spite of winter blizzard conditions reached Astorga on 1 January with 80,000 men.
 Napoleon manoeuvred to cut Moore off from a retreat to Portugal.
 Moore had already planned that he would have to be ready to make a run for the coast.
 On 28 November Moore had ordered his Corunna contingent under Baird to embark from Vigo while the main British army was to fall back on Portugal but by 28 December he had decided to embark the whole army at Vigo.
 Abandoning Astorga on 30 December, he would manage to keep ahead of the pursuing French and avoid a major battle.
 Moore ordered Crawford and two brigades as well as the troop transport ships to the port of Vigo.
-Napoleon would write to his brother Joseph on 31 December: When it was clear that he could not bring Moore to battle, Napoleon left the pursuit of the British to Soult's corps with Marshal Ney in support and took the bulk of the army, some 45,000 men, back to Madrid.
+Napoleon wrote to his brother Joseph on 31 December:

+When it was clear that he could not bring Moore to battle, Napoleon left the pursuit of the British to Soult's corps with Michel Ney in support and took the bulk of the army, some 45,000 men, back to Madrid.
 Napoleon decided to leave Spain to attend to other pressing matters; the Austrians were about to declare war on France, and would soon invade Italy and Bavaria.